 Why it is Important to Teach about Giving

 When you compare those who are philanthropic and those who are not there is a big difference.
 The givers appear to be more happy, satisfied, and healthier.
 According to psychology professor from the University of British Columbia (Canada), said that money does not lead to happiness as many assume.
+For many people, loving what you do which you will see in quotes on passion, may be the act of giving.
 The professor further said a study was done on a group of people who were given money to spend it as they wish.
 Among the group, those who chose to give during their spending were the happiest.

 Teaching a society to give is in other words it means, no man is an island, and therefore they need to be there for others where it is more beneficial than self-satisfaction.
 Another scenario was that of people with high blood pressure.
 When they gave to others, the pressure dropped instantly, but it did not change spending money on themselves.